devhelpr/prompttoform/README.md

 # OCIF Generator

-A simple tool to generate OCIF files using various LLM APIs that are compatible with the OpenAI API specification.
+A simple tool to generate Form/ui JSON files using various LLM APIs that are compatible with the OpenAI API specification.

 ## Supported LLM APIs